 The area host quite a number of cafes and outdoor terraces.

 This is a popular spot for the locals and visitors alike.
 It’s a great area to eat, drink, meet or even to watch life go by.

 Indeed, this part of the City of Arts and Sciences complex.
 It was designed as an entrance to the complex.

 In this botanical garden, there are plant species indigenous to Valencia.
 These include rockrose Romero, honeysuckle, bougainvillea, palm tree, just to mention but a few.

-There are also an art gallery with sculptures from the contemporary artists.
+There is also an art gallery with sculptures from contemporary artists.

 The Valencia Opera House is also located in the City of Arts and Sciences complex.